St. Petersburg Criminal Defense Lawyer

 First, you might be considering taking the consequences and moving on.
 You might believe what you’re charged with isn’t so serious, and you’d need to contradict a police officer.
 Without help, that rarely goes well.
 Unfortunately, accepting the penalties can leave you struggling with hefty fines and other consequences.

 For example, even a misdemeanor comes with serious fines.
 These charges are split into first and second degrees, which will affect the maximum sentence you could receive.
-So, if you’re charged with a second-degree misdemeanor, your fines cannot exceed $500, but you may also be in jail for up to sixty days.
+So, if you’re charged with a second-degree misdemeanor, for example, your fines may be up to $500, and you may also be in jail for up to sixty days.
 Already, these are serious consequences, and first-degree misdemeanors are worse.

-So, you’ll need to fight back when you’re accused of a crime, whether it’s drug dealing, reckless driving, or whatever else.
-While it might seem easiest or even noble to just take responsibility and be done with it, the fines and jail time alone can be serious trouble.
-That doesn’t include license suspensions and other possible punishments, or the longer sentence you’ll receive if this is your third offense or more.
+So, you’ll need to fight back when you’re accused of a crime, whether it’s marijuana possession, drug dealing, reckless driving, DUI, or whatever else.
+While it might seem easiest or even noble to just take responsibility and be done with it, the fines and jail or prison time alone can be serious trouble.
+That doesn’t include license suspensions and other possible punishments, or the longer sentence you’ll receive if this isn’t your first offense.

 Long-Term Consequences Will Affect You

 Unfortunately, the consequences don’t end there.
 A criminal trial is designed to punish the person found guilty, which means you could suffer for some time for a conviction.
 Even a misdemeanor can leave a lasting impact, so you’ll need to fight back when you’re accused.
 Otherwise, you could suffer for it, possibly for the rest of your life.